UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

 \textbf{Runtime.} Table~\ref{tab:runtime} presents the average runtime per frame for each method.
-As expected, using an off-the-shelf depth prediction network incurs a higher computational cost than the custom network used in~\cite{chen2024f3loc}.
+As expected, using an off-the-shelf depth prediction network incurs a higher computational cost than the custom network used in~\citet{chen2024f3loc}.
 On the Gibson dataset, all methods run efficiently, though our proposed method is slightly slower due to the more complex depth predictor.
 On the LaMAR dataset, all methods require approximately one second per frame.
-However, in practical applications, a lower frame rate is acceptable since new frames may not always provide significantly new information at high rates.
-Crucially, our proposed UnLoc excels on short sequences, achieving accurate localization with fewer frames compared to the baselines.
-This advantage offsets the increased per-frame computation time, making our method particularly valuable for rapid and reliable localization.
+In practical applications, a lower frame rate is acceptable since new frames may not always provide significantly new information at high rates.
+Also, UnLoc excels on short sequences, achieving accurate localization with fewer frames.
+The post-processing takes, on average, 0.96 seconds once at the end of the process.

 \textbf{Summary.} The results on both synthetic and real-world datasets confirm that UnLoc outperforms the state of the art in terms of accuracy and robustness.
 We achieve significant improvements in sequential visual floorplan localization by addressing the limitations of the state of the art and leveraging uncertainty-aware depth predictions from pre-trained models.
 UnLoc maintains real-time performance while enhancing scalability and generalization to new scenes.